- Legionnaires' disease is a type of pneumonia caused by legionella bacteria.

 What is Legionnaires' disease?

-Legionnaires' disease is a severe and sometimes life-threatening form of pneumonia, or lung inflammation.
-It is caused by Legionella pneumophila bacteria.
-It is most commonly contracted by older people, smokers and people with weakened immune systems.
+Legionnaires' disease is an uncommon, severe and sometimes life-threatening form of pneumonia, or lung inflammation, caused by legionella bacteria.

-People with Legionnaires' disease usually get sick between two and 10 days after being infected.
+People with Legionnaires' disease usually get sick between 2 and 10 days after being infected.
 The symptoms are similar to those of the flu, including:

 - shortness of breath

 - chest pain

 Sometimes people may go on to develop severe pneumonia.

 CHECK YOUR SYMPTOMS — Use the Symptom Checker and find out if you need to seek medical help.

 Who is at increased risk of getting Legionnaires’ disease?